-One important value that people of all ages throughout our society hold (especially our seniors), is independence.
-Independence is engrained in our society and is arguably the one true common factor throughout our nation.
-But our definition of independence extends far beyond the broader concept of political self-governance to the desire for every individual to be able to make his or her own decisions and for our wishes to be honored.
+One important value that people of all ages throughout our society hold (especially our seniors) is independence.
+Autonomy is engrained in our society and a common factor throughout our nation.
+But our definition of independence extends far beyond the broader concept of political self-governance to the desire for every individual to be able to make their own decisions and have their wishes honored.

-Unfortunately, our individual independence can be limited through the loss of one’s capacity.
-For those individuals who do not have advance directives, the inability to make personal and financial decisions can result in the need for a court-appointed guardian.
-The process of having a guardian appointed can be complicated and costly in Nassau, Suffolk and surrounding New York counties.
+Unfortunately, independence can be limited by incapacity.
+For those individuals without advance directives, the inability to make personal and financial decisions can result in the need for a court-appointed guardian.
+The process of having a guardian appointed can be complicated and costly in Nassau, Suffolk, and surrounding New York counties.

-There are 3 basic types of Guardianships in New York:
+There are 3 basic types of New York Guardianships:

 Article 81 Guardianship

-An Article 81 Guardianship is appropriate for an individual who, at one time, was competent but not suffers from either functional or cognitive limitations that limit their ability to complete daily activities without help from others.
-In some cases, the limitation may be the result of an unexpected illness, sudden accident or a slow progressive disease.
+An Article 81 Guardianship in New York is appropriate for an individual who, at one time, was competent but now suffers from either functional or cognitive limitations in their ability to complete daily activities without help.
+In some cases, the limitation may be the result of an unexpected illness, sudden accident, or slow progressive disease.
 Learn More

 Article 17A Guardianship

-Often, parents of children with special needs, whether developmentally disabled or intellectually disabled, assume they may continue to make decisions of their child’s behalf even after the child reaches the age of majority or 18 years of age.
-However, once the child reaches the age of majority, no other person has the authority to make medical, personal and/or financial decisions for that individual.
-In order to legally be able to make decisions for an adult under a developmental disability, a guardianship proceeding is required.
+Often, parents of children with special needs, whether developmentally disabled or intellectually disabled, assume they may continue to make decisions on their child’s behalf even after the child reaches the age of majority (18 in New York).
+However, once the child reaches the age of majority, no other person has the authority to make medical, personal, or financial decisions for that individual.
+To legally make decisions for an adult with a developmental disability, an Article 17A Guardianship proceeding is required in New York.
 Learn More

 In instances where a minor’s property is valued at more than $10,000, a court must oversee the management of the assets.
-This usually occurs when a minor has either inherited funds or property after a loved one deceases or when a personal injury lawsuit is settled.
-The objective of the law is to protect the gained assets of the minor throughout childhood.
-After reaching the age of majority, the assets are turned over to the child.
+This usually occurs when a child inherits funds or property after a loved one passes, or when a personal injury lawsuit is settled.
+An Article 17 Guardianship protects the inherited assets of the minor throughout childhood.
+After reaching the age of majority, the inherited assets are turned over to the child.
 Learn More

-- make gifts of the person’s assets to his or her loved ones
+- Make gifts of the person’s assets to their loved ones

 New York Special Needs Trusts

 A guardian can set up a Special Needs Trust.
-The trust will allow a trustee to hold the person’s assets for his or her benefit without compromising New York Medicaid eligibility, subject to certain conditions.
+The trust will allow a trustee to hold the person’s assets for their benefit without compromising New York Medicaid eligibility, subject to certain conditions.
 This is a vital planning tool for all incapacitated persons under age 65 who have assets.

-Your New York elder law attorney petitions the appropriate court and asks that the court appoint you (or, if you wish, someone else) as guardian.
-The court decides whether or not a guardian is needed, who should be appointed, and what financial and/or personal decision-making powers the guardian should have.
+Your New York elder law attorney petitions the appropriate court and asks that the court appoint you (or someone you’ve chosen) as guardian.
+The court decides whether guardianship in New York is needed, who should be appointed, and the guardian’s financial or personal decision-making powers.
 Once appointed, the guardian can begin to act on behalf of the incapacitated person.

-Benefits of Guardianship in Nassau County and Suffolk County
+Benefits of New York Guardianship in Nassau County, Suffolk County, and New York City, NY

 - Protection of assets from loss or waste